 Welcome to my website.
 I am Assistant Professor of Sociology at Simon Fraser University.
 Before joining SFU, I was Assistant Professor in the Department of Sociology at the University of Alberta.
 I hold a Bachelor of Arts in sociology and geography from the University of Toronto, and a Master of Arts in public policy and administration from Ryerson University in Toronto.
 I completed my PhD in sociology at Simon Fraser University in June 2019.
 I am Mohawk from the Mohawks of the Bay of Quinte First Nation (Tyendinaga).

-At present I am working on projects that look at settler colonialism and policymaking processes in relation to Indigenous Nations and peoples, and on the relationship between taxation, colonialism, and citizenship.
+At present I am working on projects that examine quantification, surveillance and fiscal policy, settler colonialism and policymaking processes in relation to Indigenous Nations, and on the relationship between taxation, colonialism, and citizenship.

 I welcome inquiries from prospective students interested in pursuing graduate studies at SFU.